Tensile and compressive strain tuning of a Kondo lattice: Experimental

 \section{Experimental}

-Single crystals of YRS were grown using the In-flux technique~\cite{int3}.
+Single crystals of YRS were grown using the In-flux technique~\cite{int3,Krellner2012}.
 Yb ingots (Ames, 99.99\%), Rh powder (Heraeus, 99.95\%, Si pieces (Alfa Aesar, 99.99\% and In shots (Alfa Aesar, 99.9999\%) were put together in a cylindrical Al$_{2}$O$_{3}$ crucible with 96\% mol In and 4\% mol YbRh$_{2}$Si$_{2}$.
-The Yb was weighted and stored inside a purified argon gas.
-The Al$_{2}$O$_{3}$ crucible was then enclosed inside a Tantalum tube and sealed using arc welding under pure Argon atmosphere.
-Subsequently to prevent any further oxidation of the Tantalum tube, the tube was wrapped carefully with Zirconium foil.
-The elements were heated up to $1480\degree$C followed by slow cooling to $T=950\degree$C. After the growth, the plate-like single crystals were recovered from the Indium flux by dissolving into diluted hydrochloric acid by chemical etching.
-The orientation was determined using single crystal Laue back scattering.
-The plates were cut and polished to bars along the [100] (a-axis) direction with a length between 1.7 to 2~mm, thickness 40-80~$\mu$m and width in between 100-250~$\mu$m.
-Electrical contacts with Au wires of thickness 25~$\mu$m were made using two component h20 silver epoxy from EPOTEK, cured at 100$\degree$C. The four-probe electrical resistance measurements as function of temperature and strain were performed in a PPMS (Quantum Design) with the strain cell (FC100 from Razorbill) attached to the modified P450 probe (Quantum Design).
+The Yb was handled and stored in an argon filled glovebox (O$_2< 1$ ppm, H$_2$O $<$ 1 ppm).
+The Al$_{2}$O$_{3}$ crucible was enclosed inside a Ta tube and sealed using arc welding under 0.5 bar Ar~\cite{Canfield}.
+The growth was carried out in an Ar-filled, vertical tube furnace with the Ta container wrapped in Zr foil in order to prevent oxidation.
+The elements were heated up to $1480\degree$C followed by slow cooling to $T=950\degree$C over 5 days.
+After the growth, the plate-like single crystals were extracted by dissolving the In-rich flux in diluted hydrochloric acid solution.
+The orientation was determined using Laue back reflection.
+The plates were sliced to bars along the [100] (a-axis) direction with a length between 1.7 to 2~mm and width in between 100-250~$\mu$m, using an DIDRAS diamond wire saw cutter and polished to thickness 40-80~$\mu$m.
+Electrical contacts with Au wires of thickness 25~$\mu$m were made using two component H20 silver epoxy from EPOTEK, cured at 100$\degree$C. The four-probe electrical resistance measurements as function of temperature and strain were performed in a PPMS (Quantum Design) with the strain cell (FC100 from Razorbill) attached to the modified P450 probe (Quantum Design).
+Thermal anchoring of the cell is achieved by silver foil and wires.
 As depicted in Fig.~\ref{figure2}, the rectangular bar shaped crystals were mounted onto the clamps of the stress cell using Stycast 2850FT two component epoxy such that strain on the crystal was along the [100] direction.
 The horizontal force $F$ applied to the crystal for a given applied voltage on the piezo-stacks was determined by measuring the change in capacitance of the inbuilt pre-calibrated capacitive force sensor on the FC 100 cell~\cite{razorbill}.
 The uniaxial pressure follows from $P=F/A$ with the sample cross section $A$.
 Within the elastic regime and assuming a constant Young's modulus $Y=189$~GPa for YRS~\cite{YRSyoungmodulas} the strain is given by $\epsilon=P/Y$.
-The piezo-voltage was applied at 160~K and then the sample resistance was detected upon cooling and subsequent warming with a rate of $1$~K/min.
+To minimize strain inhomogeneity between the voltage contacts, it is crucial to mount samples with high length-to-width aspect ratios and place the contacts sufficiently far from the edges, since the strain inhomogeneity decays exponentially towards the center.
+Comparison with model calculations~\cite{Hicks2014Rsi} indicates an inhomogeneity below 5\%.
+The piezo-voltage was applied after stabilizing 160~K. Then the sample resistance was detected upon cooling down to 2 K and subsequent warming back to 160 K with a rate of $1$~K/min.
+No thermal hysteresis within the error bar of $\pm 1$~K was detected.
 The design of the cell compensates the thermal contraction of the setup and ensures a constant force.
+Three crystals were studied under tensile and one more under compressive strain.